Kriz-hub/Holiday-Dialysis/README.md

 In the footer section he can click on the icon links.

 ## Features left to implement
-The behaviour of the scroll-spy is somewhat pour, I was forced to add some empty text to get it right on the pages.
+The behaviour of Scroll-spy is somewhat pour, I was forced to add some empty text to get it right on the pages.
 With a little bit more knowlegde of Javascript I could make a custom scroll-spy myself.
 I think I would use "100vh", because that's alway the screensize vertically.
 Then use a way to get the current screenposition relatively to "100vh", then give a command to make some lines of scrolling.

 ## Testing
 * The site is tested on a real Samsung S7, Samsung A32 and Samsung A52, on there own browser.